apache/mynewt-site/docs/os/modules/sysinitconfig/sysconfig_error.md

 ```

-####Example: Lateral Violation Error Message
+####Example: Priority Violation Error Message

-The following example shows the error message that newt outputs for a lateral violation:
+The following example shows the error message that newt outputs for a lateral violation where a package tries to change the setting that was defined by another package at the same priority level:

 ```no-highlight